Warts occur in

 usually are rough, gray-brown, dome-shaped growths.

 Plantar warts can develop on any part of the foot.
-Sometimes dark specks are
+As the callus and wart get larger, walking can become painful, much like walking with

 pushes a plantar wart beneath the skin's surface, a layer of thick, tough skin